 Pre-surgery Class "Coasting to Recovery" to Prepare You for Success

 Patient education before surgery has been found to be one of the best ways to ensure a patient's successful surgery and rehabilitation.
-The Joint and Spine Care Center at Bay Area Hospital encourages prospective patients who are planning knee or hip replacement surgery to attend a free two-hour class called "Moving Forward."
-Spine surgery patients are asked to attend a similar pre-surgery class called "Talking Back."
+The Joint Replacement Destination Center at Bay Area Hospital requires patients who are scheduled for knee or hip replacement surgery to attend a free pre-operative class.

 Patients who attend will receive printed material with information that they can keep, while in the hospital and after they are discharged.

 WHAT YOU’LL LEARN

 In these classes, patients learn the steps they will go through before, during and after surgery.
-Our class instructors describe how best to prepare for surgery, what to expect during the hospital stay and offer suggestions for a successful rehabilitation and recovery.
+They will be instructed in pre-surgery preparation in preventing surgical risks, pain management, learn joint anatomy, be taught what to expect during the hospital stay, and instructors will offer suggestions for a successful rehabilitation and recovery.
 Patients learn exercises they can begin doing to get stronger before surgery and they learn how to prepare their home for a safer rehabilitation.
 For example, removing throw rugs and adding grab bars can help prevent accidents.

 WHAT WE’LL NEED FROM YOU